 The Anti-Money Laundering and Counter-Terrorism Financing Rules Amendment Instrument 2018 (No 1) was registered on 11 January 2018.
 These amendments aim to expand the exceptions applied to cases involving beneficial ownership and where a reporting entity is related to its customer.
 For example, the beneficial ownership exception has now been expanded to include majority-owned subsidiaries of foreign publicly-listed companies that are already subject to disclosure requirements.

 In response to the Financial System Inquiry's recommendations to introduce a) design and distribution obligations for financial products to ensure they are targeted at the right people; and b) a temporary product intervention power for ASIC when there is a risk of consumer detriment, the Department of Treasury released the Design and Distribution Obligations and Product Intervention Power Proposals on 13 December 2016.
 On 21 December 2017, the Treasury released an exposure draft of the Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Bill 2017.
 Proposed amendments include: imposing design and distribution obligations for financial products; and providing a temporary product intervention power for ASIC.
-Submissions from interested parties to the exposure draft are due by 9 February 2018.
+Submissions from interested parties to the exposure draft closed on 9 February 2018.